Skip to main content

 Ray’s Boathouse

-Get ready to feast because Ray’s Boathouse is offering its annual Christmas Day special which serves a robust three-course menu.
+Get ready for a festive holiday meal.
+Ray’s Boathouse is offering its annual Christmas Day special, which includes a robust three-course meal with seasonal treats (and a full children’s menu).

 This might be your last chance to see thousands, if not millions, of beautiful holiday light displays.
 Take a tour through Redmond, Renton, Spanaway, Everett and more.